trawick/emptyhammock-article/README.md

 ### Django settings

-This configures Article search to use the configuration created in the example
+This configures Article search to use the search configuration created in the example
 above:

 ```